 Benefits of Debt Settlement

-If you can come up with a lump sum of money and reach a successful agreement with your creditors, the main benefit to a debt settlement is being able to settle your debts quickly without having to pay the full amount owing.
+If you can come up with a lump sum of money and reach a successful agreement with your creditors, the main benefit to a debt settlement is being able to settle your debts without having to pay the full amount owing.
 It’s a way to get out from under high-interest rates and steep monthly payments, giving you a chance to build savings and restore your financial health.
 Another benefit to debt settlement is not having to pay any fees to the credit counsellor until they have successfully negotiated a settlement.
 And because credit counsellors are very experienced in making these types of arrangements, they tend to have a high success rate if your application reaches the negotiation stage.

 Debt Settlement Drawbacks